practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Common Lisp/README.md

 <br/>

-#### "Hello, World!" in Common Lisp on the JVM
+### "Hello, World!" in Common Lisp on the JVM

-I take the ECL approach from above the chapter above (TBD) to have a _main_ function too (for better future expansions potentially), though it wouldn't be needed here, but I leave away the final _exit_ command because it's not needed here:
+I take the ECL approach from above the chapter above (TBD) to have a _main_ function too (for better future expansions potentially), though it wouldn't be needed here.
+However, I leave away the final _exit_ command because it's not needed here:

 ```